RBusarow/Dispatch/dispatch-test-junit5/README.md

 ## Features

-In addition to all the functionality in [dispatch-dispatch-test], this module exposes a JUnit 5 [CoroutineTestExtension] and [CoroutineTest] annotation to handle set-up and tear-down of a [TestProvidedCoroutineScope].
+In addition to all the functionality in [dispatch-test], this module exposes a JUnit 5 [CoroutineTestExtension] and [CoroutineTest] annotation to handle set-up and tear-down of a [TestProvidedCoroutineScope].

 Since [TestProvidedCoroutineScope] is a [TestCoroutineScope], this Extension also invokes [cleanupTestCoroutines] after the test.